 For further information, contact the ATO enquiry line on 13 28 61.

 The three universities in South Australia, and Charles Darwin University in the Northern Territory, offer a variety of scholarships and bursaries for commencing or continuing Indigenous Australian students.

 Please contact your university's Indigenous unit for further information.

 Prior to census date (31 August 2018), please direct all enquiries to the SATAC.
 Contact details can be found on the Contact Us page.

 After the census date contact your university scholarships office for information.

 You will need to have some important pieces of information available when you commence the scholarship application.

-To identify your 2018 course of study, you will need your SATAC undergraduate reference number or your current UniSA student number and details about the course you are studying in the first half of 2018.
+To identify your mid year 2018 course of study, you will need your SATAC undergraduate reference number or your current UniSA student number and details about the course you are studying in the second half of 2018.

 To establish financial disadvantage, you will need: